Updated: 2 days ago

 I have a message for the people who make video game and arcade controllers:

-At the time the layout made no sense to my young NOMADlet self, and young NOMAD felt that he had proof!
+At the time the layout made no sense to my young self, and my young self felt that he had proof!

-The same is true for the controls of real world aircraft and helicopters, where the flight stick is placed firmly in the pilot's right hand.
+Exhibit B - The same is true for the controls of real-world aircraft and helicopters, where the flight stick is placed firmly in the pilot's right hand.